johnbachman/tBidBaxLipo/doc/uni_dye_release_models.rst

     b = Builder()
     b.build_model_bax_schwarz()
     plot_bax_titration(b.model)

-Put in words, this means that the **velocity of pore formation increases linearly with the amount of Bax, never reaching saturation.**

 Third, **this reaction scheme can be thought of as simple enzyme-substrate catalysis where the enzyme, rather than the substrate is consumed.** Bax is the